 There are certain questions that we answer all the time during our initial consultation.
-While our intellectual property lawyers are always interested in hearing from our clients and will happily address any questions and concerns, this Q&A may be helpful to clients and potential clients here in Texas as well as across the United States.
+While our intellectual property lawyer is always interested in hearing from clients and will happily address any questions and concerns, this Q&A may be helpful to clients and potential clients here in Texas as well as across the United States.

 Typically, you should plan to: (1) file an initial application early in the development process when conceptualization is complete, but prototyping is not, and (2) file an updated or new application to capture any improvements and new inventions discovered during the prototyping process.